|Maps:||LPI Penrith 9030-3N 1:25000|

 Erskine Creek lies in the Blue Labyrinth, the area west of the Kings Tableland and south of the Great Western Highway.
 This was a popular bushwalking area before the flooding of the Burragorang Valley with the Warragamba Catchment, as it was easily accessible by rail from Sydney.
 It lost favour as bushwalkers moved further afield to the Wild Dogs, Kanangra and the northern Blue Mountains, but has experienced a bit of a revival in recent times.

-Erskine Creek has some excellent swimming holes, and is a great spot for an easy overnight walk.
+Erskine Creek has some excellent swimming holes, and picturesque walking on rock slabs.
 It is best in summer to allow plenty of opportunities for swimming.

 Drive to the Glenbrook entrance to Blue Mountains National Park.
 From the entry gate, follow the sealed road for 2.6km to where it becomes unsealed, and a further 5.4km to a junction with the Nepean Lookout Trail.
 Turn left on to the Nepean Lookout Trail and follow it for 2km to the start of the Pisgah Lookout track, where there is a small parking area on the left.
 Park your car here.